Background music "Hello New Day" courtesy of Roger Clyne and the Peacemakers.

 BACKGROUND MUSIC CONTROLS

 The San Francisco World Spirits Competition is the first comprehensive, international spirits judging ever held in the United States on an annual basis.
 Judging is based on a blind, consensual procedure ensuring competitive integrity, making this annual competition the most reputable and recognized competition in the spirits industry.
-Note: The 2012 Competition was held at the distinguished Hotel Nikko in downtown San Francisco on March 23, 24, and 25.
-Deadline for entries is 1 March 2013.
+The 2015 Competition will be held at the distinguished Hotel Nikko in downtown San Francisco.
 For more information, visit: http://www.sfspiritscomp.com/

 historians have long believed Tequila (mezcal wine) was being